-- 77. Small grounds mainly facing Ellison Rd to the N where raised beds are contained in low random sandstone walls.
-The beds are grassed with humped centre planting and a conifer all well maintained. - 78.
+- 81. Small grounds mainly facing Ellison Rd to the N where raised beds are contained in low random sandstone walls.
+The beds are grassed with humped centre planting and a conifer all well maintained. - 82.
 Around the Church small lawns with rose beds level with tarmac paths and edged with loose random stone.
 Paths continuous with a tarmac car park for Church and Hall next to a war memorial.
-A brick dwarf wall along School Avenue is fair with a few open joints at the corner. - 79.
-At S a narrow bank with shrubs is enclosed with steel railings and the vicarage fence.
-At SE a small enclosed garden between Church and Hall, enclosed by high steel palings and gate (some rust) and the vicarage fence.
-Rose beds, flag paving and on the Chancel wall plaques in memory of Far East Prisoners of War. - 80.
-A well painted sign on the N gable.
+A brick dwarf wall along School Avenue is fair with plants in a few open joints, worth pointing now to prevent decay. - 83.
+At SW a narrow bank with shrubs is enclosed with steel railings (rust beginning) and the vicarage fence.
+At SE a small enclosed garden between Church and Hall, enclosed by high steel palings and gate (more rust) and the vicarage fence.

+Beds (becoming overgrown), flag paving and on the Chancel wall plaques for Far East Prisoners of War.